Sheila A. Weinberg, Founder & CEO

-Courtney Fox is the Communications and Digital Marketing Coordinator for Truth in Accounting.
-She is responsible for TIA’s social media pages and Salesforce database.
+Courtney Fox is the Operations and Marketing Manager for Truth in Accounting.
+She is responsible for TIA’s social media pages, email platform, and CRM database.
 In her role, she also creates content, develops outreach strategies, and manages marketing campaigns to further TIA’s mission of educating people on the truth behind government finances.

 Courtney is a recent graduate from Michigan State University’s James Madison College, where she earned a B.A. in Social Relations and Policy.

 Grace Zhang is a Research Analyst at Truth in Accounting.
 She assists with gathering and organizing extensive government accounting and economic data for database analysis and publication.
 She also contributes to TIA’s main publication, "The Financial State of the States", by compiling data from states’ financial reports and related retirement plans’ actuarial reports.

 Grace earned her Master of Science in Accountancy from Loyola University of Chicago.
 She is currently pursuing her Illinois CPA certification.

 Karen Danford has a Ph.D. in German Languages and Literature from Yale University.
 She taught German and literature for over twenty years at various universities, during which she developed a passion for grammar and clear writing.
 For many years she directed small academic conferences and then managed large conferences at two major universities for state and federal judges on law and economics.
 Before joining Truth in Accounting, she was the editor of public policy at Ballotpedia for nearly three years, building out the projects and editing hundreds of articles in several policy areas.